Operators

 Overview

 Operators are the basic building blocks used in formulas to combine values, compare results, and create conditions.
-They are often used directly (for example arithmetic) and inside functions (for example comparisons inside IF(...)).
+They are used directly in formulas, and often inside functions such as IF(...).

-Use this section to understand operator behavior and jump to the operator reference pages.
+Use this section to understand operator behavior and navigate to the relevant reference page.

 Use parentheses to make intent explicit.